 "The Federal TRIO Programs (TRIO) are Federal outreach and student services programs designed to identify and provide services for individuals from disadvantaged backgrounds.
 TRIO includes eight programs targeted to serve and assist low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to post-baccalaureate programs."

 Welcome to our webpage!

-Our office houses four outreach programs, that all focus on the preparation of middle and high school students for their success in post-secondary education.
+Our office houses several outreach programs, that all focus on the preparation of middle and high school students for their success in post-secondary education.

 Our office hours are